-But every one of the bird names for girls on this list could work for a daughter, though some might be safer as middles.
+But every one of the bird names for girls on this list could work for a daughter, either as a first or a middle.

 They fit in nicely with our passion for word names, particularly those drawn from nature.
 With Willow and Luna, Lily and Autumn in the current girls’ Top 100, it’s easy to imagine how bird names fit in.